OB-lab/James_et_al._2021-MBE/README.md

   + Model 2: Bidirectional migration between A and B.
   + Model 3: Bidirectional migration between A and C.
   + Model 4: Bidirectional migration between B and C.
-  + Model 5: Bidirectional migration between A and B AND A and C.
+  + Model 5: Bidirectional migration between A and B & A and C.
-  + Model 6: Bidirectional migration between A and B AND B and C.
+  + Model 6: Bidirectional migration between A and B & B and C.
-  + Model 7: Bidirectional migration between A and C AND B and C.
+  + Model 7: Bidirectional migration between A and C & B and C.
   + Model 8: Bidirectional migration among all populations.
   + Model 9: Bidirectional migration between the A-B ancestor and C.

-Beware that, contrary to the population pairs case where the template files of the same model are quite the same among pairs because **1)** the Dune population always comes first in the SFS file and the Headland population comes second and **2)** the phylogenetic relationships among populations are the same regardless their orden, the template files of the same model vary from one triad to another and they should be carefully inspected case by case.
+Beware that, contrary to the population pairs case where the *template* files of the same model are quite the same among different pairs because the Dune population always comes first in the SFS file and the Headland population comes second and the phylogenetic relationships among populations are the same regardless their order, the template files of the same model vary from one triad to another and they should be carefully inspected case by case.
 Sample template files for the D32-H12-H12A triad are in the directory ```TemplateFiles/Triad```.
 Beware file names were modified to distinguish among models here.

 This is how a template file for a population triad looks like: